 In another recent study, SendinBlue found that email campaigns had the best engagement during weekdays: More than 85% of the emails that were opened and 90% of the emails that were clicked were sent during weekday hours.
 Emails sent between Tuesday and Thursday, mid-morning to mid-afternoon, had the highest engagement rates.
 Furthermore, approximately one-quarter of emails were clicked between 4 p.m. and 6 p.m.

-Based on the results from these recent surveys, here are some tips for optimizing your email campaigns:
+Based on the results from these recent surveys, here are some tips for optimizing your email campaigns to help boost engagement, sales, and deliverability:

-- Getting emails too frequently from companies was rated as the biggest annoyance, so be sure to test and optimize for the best email frequency and cadence for your target audience.
+- When it comes to getting emails, survey respondents rated brands that send emails too frequently as the biggest annoyance.
+So be sure to test and optimize for the best email frequency and cadence for your target audience.

 - Consumers prefer emails that provide special offers and promotions from brands, as well as relevant information that is accurately personalized.
-Check out these NewsLever articles on segmentation and predictive analytics for some great information about how to effectively personalize your email campaigns.
+Segmenting your email list into different groups is an effective way to send more-personalized email-marketing messages that meet the needs and interests of your individual subscribers.
+The segmentation of your email list can be based on a variety of data, including demographic, geographic, and behavioral.
+Check out these NewsLever articles on segmentation and predictive analytics for some great information and segmentation best practices to help you effectively personalize and optimize your email campaigns.

 - Even if your sales and promotions start at the beginning of the week, you may find that sending your promotional emails mid-week will get the best response.
 But be sure to test and optimize your email campaigns to determine the best days and times for reaching your specific target audience.